2023 Most Popular Social Work Bachelor's Degree Schools in Michigan

 The average amount in student loans that social work majors at Eastern Michigan take out while working on their Bachelor's Degree is $33,485.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $172.

-A rank of #2 on this year’s list means Wayne State University is a great place for social work students working on their bachelor’s degree.
-Wayne State is a fairly large public school located in the large city of Detroit.
+Out of the 23 schools in Michigan that were part of this year’s ranking, Wayne State University landed the # 2 spot on the list.
+Wayne State is a very large public school located in the city of Detroit.

 About 88% of the students majoring in social work at the school are women while 12% are male.